karlseguin/mqttz/readme.md

 }
 ```

-While it's common that the state you pass into the various `Mqtt(T)` methods will be of type `*T`, as we can see from the above, this is not required.
+While it's common that the state you pass into the various `Mqtt5(T)` methods will be of type `*T`, as we can see from the above, this is not required.

 The `read`, `write` and `close` functions are wrapped in the `MqttPlatform` container structure only to help avoid conflicts with any `read`, `write` and `close` function you might want on your own type.

 ## T.MqttPlatform.
 T must expose `MqttPlatform.read`, `MqttPlatform.write` and `MqttPlatform.close` functions.

-The first parameter to these functions is the same `anytype` that was passed into the `Mqtt(T)` function that triggered it.
+The first parameter to these functions is the same `anytype` that was passed into the `Mqtt5(T)` function that triggered it.

 ### T.MqttPlatform.read(state: anytype, buf: []u8, calls: usize) !?usize
 Reads data into `buf` - presumably from a socket referenced directly or indirectly by `state`.
 Returns the number of bytes read.
 If `0` is returned, assumes the connection is closed.

 If `null` is returned, then `null` will be returned from `readPacket`.
 Returning `null` is how timeouts should be implemented, to indicate that there is currently no more data.

-Only `Mqtt(T).readPacket` can currently trigger a call to `read`.
-For a single call to `Mqtt(T).readPacket`, `read` might be called 0 or more times.
+Only `Mqtt5(T).readPacket` can currently trigger a call to `read`.
+For a single call to `Mqtt5(T).readPacket`, `read` might be called 0 or more times.
 It would be called 0 times if a previous call to `readPacket` had caused multiple packets to be read.
 The `calls` parameter indicates the number of times `read` has been called for a single call to `readPacket` (it can be ignored in most cases).

 ### T.MqttPlatform.write(state: anytype, data: []const u8) !void
 Writes `data` - presumably from a socket referenced directly or indirectly by `state`. `write` must write all of `data`.

 ### T.MqttPlatform.close(state: anytype) !void
-Called with `Mqtt(T).disconnect` is called.
+Called with `Mqtt5(T).disconnect` is called.

 This can be called internally, via `disconnect`, by the library as required by the specification (e.g. when a `connack` response is received with indicating that a session is present, but `clean_start` was specified).

-Since `Mqtt(T)` is relatively stateless, it's possible for `close` to be called when your implementations' socket is already closed.
+Since `Mqtt5(T)` is relatively stateless, it's possible for `close` to be called when your implementations' socket is already closed.

 ## Errors
-`Mqtt(T)` methods return errors which are meant to be easy(ish) to manage.
+`Mqtt5(T)` methods return errors which are meant to be easy(ish) to manage.
 The `last_error` field is an optional tagged union that can include additional information.
 The ideas is to provide a manageable number of error values without sacrificing additional details (which might traditionally be handled by having a much larger error set, which is harder to handle).

 For example, the only errors `subscribe` can return are: `error.Usage`, `error.WriteBufferIsFull` or any error your `T.write` method returns.
 If an error is returned, in most cases the optional `last_error` field will be set.

-# Mqtt(T)
+# Mqtt5(T)
-As a consequence of being a foundation, `Mqtt(T)` has a simple interface.
+As a consequence of being a foundation, `Mqtt5(T)` has a simple interface.

-## init(read_buf: []u8, write_buf: []u8) Mqtt(T)
+## init(read_buf: []u8, write_buf: []u8) Mqtt5(T)
 Initializes an instance.

-`read_buf` must remain valid for the lifetime of the returned `Mqtt(T)` value. `read_buf` must be big enough to handle any message received by the server.
+`read_buf` must remain valid for the lifetime of the returned `Mqtt5(T)` value. `read_buf` must be big enough to handle any message received by the server.
 If you're only publishing message, than `read_buf` can be relatively small.
 If you're receiving message, then you'll have to size `read_buf` accordingly. `error.ReadBufferIsFull` is returned from reading functions (i.e. `readPacket`) if `read_buf` is too small to accommodate the packet.

-`write_buf` must remain valid for the lifetime of the returned `Mqtt(T)` value. `write_buf` must be big enough to handle any message sent to the server.
+`write_buf` must remain valid for the lifetime of the returned `Mqtt5(T)` value. `write_buf` must be big enough to handle any message sent to the server.
 If you're only only receiving messages, then `write_buf` can be relatively small.
 If you're sending message, then you'll have to size `write_buf` accordingly. `error.WriteBufferIsFull` is returned from writing functions (i.e. `connect`, `subscribe`, `publish`, ...) if `write_buf` is too small to accommodate the packet.

 MQTT is a compact protocol.
 To figure out the size you'll need, you can generally add up the length of your longest strings (like the name of the topic + the message) and add a few bytes of overhead.